if-03-22-prpr/if.03.22-03_pyramid-of-numbers/pyramid_of_numbers.md

 ### Overall Procedure
 The procedure is then as follows:
 1. Get the user input and store it in an array of `char`.
-2. Call `strtobig_int` which takes every character of the user input, converts it to an integer, and stores this into the `BigInt`.
+2. Call `str_to_big_int` which takes every character of the user input, converts it to an integer, and stores this into the `BigInt`.
 3. Do the pyramid calculations and write the results as they come up.
 Since the standard multiplication and division operations will not work on `BigInt` you have to implement these procedures by yourself.

 ## Things to Learn
 This assignment is related to the competency 3.1.
-In particular you will deepen
+In particular you will deepen your knowledge in
 - Using aggregate data types (structs)
 - Implementing functions
 - Reading specifications